 - Attend initial intern session during the summer in Oxford, MA (dates determined annually).

-- Intern at a WRS Level I site in intern’s district with a Wilson Trainer.
+- Intern with a Wilson Credentialed Trainer at a WRS Level I site in intern’s district.

 - Observe Start-Up Seminar.

 - Conduct practicum observations and provide support for a minimum of 4 out of the 6 to 10 participants.

 - Assist trainer with five Implementation Meeting presentations.

 - Attend second intern session during the winter time frame in Oxford, MA (dates determined annually).

 - Complete a WRS Online Introductory Course and participate in a web conference with a Wilson Fidelity Team member.